mkw-sp/mkw-sp/www/features.markdown

 On courses with the `pylon01` object, time trials with more than 4 players will desync.
 See [issue 94](https://github.com/stblr/mkw-sp/issues/94).

-Most gecko codes won't work because of the different memory map.
-A warning is shown on the title screen if they are enabled.
-When memory protection is implemented, support will be dropped altogether.
+Most gecko codes won't work because of the different memory map, and because of the memory protection.
+This won't be fixed.